Lake County man wins $839K after buying winning lottery ticket in Luther

-LUTHER — A Lake County man plans to help others after winning a $839,125 Doubler Wild Time Progressive Fast Cash jackpot from the Michigan Lottery.
+LUTHER — A Lake County man plans to help others after winning an $839,125 Doubler Wild Time Progressive Fast Cash jackpot from the Michigan Lottery.

-The lucky player, who chose to remain anonymous, bought his winning ticket at Luther Grocery, located at 213 State Street in Luther.
-Luther is about 30 miles Southwest of Cadillac.
+The lucky player, who chose to remain anonymous, bought his winning ticket at Luther Grocery, located at 213 State St. in Luther.

 Fast Cash games are a series of instant-win games that print from terminals at Lottery retailers.
 Fast Cash tickets range in price from $2 per play up to $20 per play.